Close

 Tourist and Visitor Visas

 Short-term Tourist Visa permits stays up to 90 days for leisure activities, family visits, or cultural exploration.
-Processing typically requires 5-7 business days with standard documentation including passport validity and accommodation proof.
+The visa can be issued as single or multiple entry, valid for 2 months, or as a multiple-entry valid for 1 year.
+Processing typically requires 72 hours for online e-visa applications.

 Business Visa Categories